Dr Andrew Rowland

 Communications Coordinator

-Jarrad discovered his love and passion for fishing as a child, spending every spare day on a weekend exploring new fishing spots along the Western Australian coastline.
+Jarrad sparked his love for fishing as a child, spending every spare day on a weekend exploring new fishing spots along the Western Australian coastline with his family and friends.

-Jarrad completed a Bachelors Degree in Exercise & Sport Science in 2012, before completing a Post Graduate Diploma in Broadcasting from the Western Australian Academy of Performing Arts in 2015.
-He has worked for numerous radio stations such as Nova937 and 6PR as an announcer and producer and has also worked as a reporter and content writer for numerous platforms including the West Australian.
+Jarrad completed a Post Graduate Diploma in Broadcasting from the Western Australian Academy of Performing Arts (WAAPA) in 2015, winning the Lillian P Cavanagh Award for Excellence in Broadcasting.
+He spent years working for Nova937 and 6PR as a presenter and producer and also worked as a reporter for the West Australian newspaper.

 Sam Russell